Child bike trailers – what are they, and is one right for your family?

 Is a cycle trailer right for you and your family?

-Even the slightest hill is magnified when pulling a trailer loaded with passengers, so unless you’re super fit you’ll need a bike with a good range of gears to get you to the top, and don’t worry if you need to get off and push.
+- Even the slightest hill is magnified when pulling a trailer loaded with passengers, so unless you’re super fit you’ll need a bike with a good range of gears to get you to the top, and don’t worry if you need to get off and push.
 You'll get fitter over time!
 The alternative is to consider an e-bike.
 They are coming down in price and improving in quality all the time.

-Being wider than a bike, trailers can be troublesome in tight spaces.
+- Being wider than a bike, trailers can be troublesome in tight spaces.
 They also need a lot more space when parked up and can’t handle narrow off road paths, so you do need to plan your routes with a bit more care if you're likely to encounter obstacles.

-Your child / children are in an enclosed space behind you.
+- Your child / children are in an enclosed space behind you.
 This means you have no idea what they are up to, and be prepared for surprises when you open the trailer door.
-Never ever leave them with chocolate or felt tipped pens.
+Never ever leave them with chocolate, lipstick or felt tipped pens!

-As your children grow, they can start to open the trailer door, and poke limbs out.
+- As your children grow, they might start to open the trailer door, and poke limbs out (speaking from experience here!) .
 A leg hitting the rear wheel of your bike signals it’s probably time for a big talk about cycle safety.
 Repeat offenses and you’ll probably be starting to think about a tag-along or first bike.

-See our article on things to consider before buying a trailer to help decide what features you should look out for before parting with your cash.
+If you're still not quite sure, then you might want to read our article on things to consider before buying a trailer to help you decide.

 We've also got advice when using a trailer on the road for the first time.